szlll/szlll.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a Ph.D. student at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn), [Renmin University of China](https://www.ruc.edu.cn), where I am advised by Prof. [Yankai Lin](https://linyankai.github.io).
 Before that, I got my Master's degree at the Center for Data Science of Peking University.
 I was a member of [LANCO](https://lancopku.github.io) group, where I was advised by Prof. [Xu Sun](https://xusun.org).
 I am interested in Machine Learning (ML) and Natural Language Processing (NLP).
-Specifically, I am working on the robustness and security problems of large language models, and also federated machine learning problems (optimization & security).
+Specifically, I am working on the alignment and security problems of Large Language Models.

 Education
 ======